Caterpillar Stock Shows Every Sign Of Being Significantly Overvalued

-The stock of Caterpillar (NYSE:CAT, 30-year Financials) is believed to be significantly overvalued, according to GuruFocus Value calculation.
+The stock of Caterpillar (NYSE:CAT, 30-year Financials) shows every sign of being significantly overvalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $224.9 per share and the market cap of $122.6 billion, Caterpillar stock gives every indication of being significantly overvalued.
+At its current price of $229.5 per share and the market cap of $125.1 billion, Caterpillar stock is estimated to be significantly overvalued.
 GF Value for Caterpillar is shown in the chart below.

 Because Caterpillar is significantly overvalued, the long-term return of its stock is likely to be much lower than its future business growth, which averaged 0.1% over the past five years.